tasmota/docs/docs/Berry.md

 You can upload Berry code in the filesytem and load them at runtime.
 Just be careful to use the `*.be` extensions.

 To load a Berry file, use the `load(filename)` function.
-It takes a filename and must end by `.be` or `.bec`.
+It takes a filename and must end by `.be` or `.bec`; if the file has no extension '.be' is automatically appended.

 Note: you don't need to prefix with `/`.
 A leading `/` will be added automatically if it is not present.

 When loading a Berry script, the compiled bytecode is automatically saved to the filesystem, with the extension `.bec` (this is similar to Python's `.py`/`.pyc` mechanism).
 The `save(filename,closure)` function is used internally to save the bytecode.

-Currently the precompiled is not loaded unless you explicitly use `load("filename.bec")` extension, this may change in the future.
+If a precompiled bytecode (extension `.bec`) is present of more recent than the Berry source file, the bytecode is directly loaded which is faster than compiling code.
+You can eventually remove the `*.be` file and keep only `*.bec` file (even with `load("file.be")`.

 ## Reference